Information for the Class of 2024

 Lemont High School will receive standardized test score information for 8th graders at Old Quarry Middle School.
 The school will receive similar information for students enrolled in private schools as parents/guardians of those students submit the "Request for Release of Student Records" form to their students' schools.
 Parents/guardians of future Lemont High School students who are currently attending Cass Junior High School in Darien are encouraged to follow the steps detailed on the "New Student Enrollment" page.

-Division Chairs at Lemont High School will make course level recommendations for members of the Class of 2023 after reviewing results from the EXPLORE test and standardized test scores provided by students' grade schools.
+Division Chairs at Lemont High School will make course level recommendations for members of the Class of 2024 after reviewing placement exam results and standardized test scores provided by students' grade schools.
 Counselors will collect the recommendations of the Division Chairs and generate preliminary placement information.

 After parents/guardians of private school students submit the "Request for Release of Student Records" form to their children's schools, Lemont High School's counselors will receive those scores, distribute that information to the school's Division Chairs, and mail placements directly to the student's residence.
 Information concerning how to select electives will be included in that mailing.
 Placements will be mailed directly to parents/guardians of Cass Junior High School students and any homeschooled students as well.